Nikko Cordial

 Nikko Cordial sued three of its former executives for fraud, including former Chief executive officer Junichi Arimura, for ¥3.4 billion.
 Nikko Cordial's profits decreased by 32.9% following the scandal.
 The lawsuit was settled by Citigroup in June 2009.

-In 2007 Citigroup acquired a majority of shareholders in Nikko Cordial for $7.7 billion.
-In October 2009, all of the operations of Nikko Cordial Securities and certain businesses of Nikko Citigroup, such as the domestic stock and bond underwriting business among others, were sold to Sumitomo Mitsui Banking Corporation.
+In 2007 Citigroup acquired a majority shareholding in Nikko Cordial for $7.7 billion.
+In October 2009, all of the operations of Nikko Cordial Securities and certain businesses of Nikko Citigroup, such as the domestic stock and bond underwriting business among others, were sold to Sumitomo Mitsui Financial Group.
 Nikko Cordial was being reorganized into a new subsidiary company, SMBC Nikko Securities Inc., in April 2011.